Quantum separability criteria from bipartite systems to multipartite systems based on generalized Bloch representation: Separability criteria for multipartite systems

 \section{Separability criteria for multipartite systems}

-In this section, we introduce a special tensor unfolding method, called the mixed mode matrix unfolding, and discuss its properties.
-We construct the extended correlation tensor under the bipartition for $N$-partite quantum states and provide the biseparability and fully separability criteria.
-We use two examples to demonstrate that the criteria detect entanglement better than several existing ones.
+In this section, we construct the extended correlation tensor under the bipartition for $N$-partite quantum states using the general matrix unfolding method.
+The biseparability and fully separability criteria are provided with two examples to demonstrate their ability for entanglement detection.